 Where no trials are available locally, some patients may wish to discuss the possibility of adjuvant treatment.
-Patients should be clearly informed of the lack of evidence to support its use.
+Patients should be clearly informed of the lack of evidence to support its use in terms of overall survival.

 Palliative radiotherapy

 For patients with poor performance status, significant co-morbidities and muscle invasive disease, palliative radiotherapy can be considered, in particular for patients with significant local symptoms such as haematuria.